romlok/ambimist.com/src/thoughts/building a better online dating service.md

 In many places one's romantic and sexual preferences may be judged, shamed, or persecuted by societies or authorities.
 Such oppressive powers would desire to access this information either by agreement or covert action.

-And event absent such social or state pressures, humans are imperfect.
+And even absent such social or state pressures, humans are imperfect.
 Mistakes happen, wrong decisions can be made, and personal pressures can lead to acts of poor judgement.

 Thus, any organisation in charge of protecting all this personal data *should not be able to access the data*.
 This means that it should be stored in an encrypted form where at all possible, with only the owner of the data choosing when and to whom it is shared.